 But, where does the whole mental health component come into play?

-To begin, it’s important to understand the incredibly strong connection between climate change and mental health.
-A report published in 2015 in the Indian Journal of Occupational and Environmental Medicine entitled Mental health effects of climate change basically outlined what was to come from the effects of climate change in regards to mental health:
+To begin, it’s important to understand the incredibly strong connection between Climate change and mental health.
+A report published in 2015 in the Indian Journal of Occupational and Environmental Medicine entitled Mental health effects of climate change outlined what was to come from the effects of Climate change in regards to mental health: